 - Maximum Deficit: the total or maximum amount of water that is required to saturated the soil when the soil is totally “dry” or at its minimum moisture content.
 The maximum deficit can be estimated as the product of active soil layer depth and effective porosity (Unit: inch).

-The concept of the Deficit and Constant Loss Infiltration Method can be explained in Figure 1.
+The concept of the Initial/Deficit and Constant Loss Method is explained in Figure 1.
 At the beginning of a rainfall event, the soil usually is not saturated and the precipitation (after surface/depression storage and canopy/evapotranspiration ) will penetrate the soil to fill the voids (Phase 1 and 2 in Figure 1).
 When the soil becomes saturated (soil water deficit =0), the infiltrated water will percolate through the bottom of the active soil layer and get lost.
-The Deficit and Constant Loss Method can be used for continuous simulation if a canopy/evapotranspiration method is used at the same time to extract water from the soil during “dry” periods.

 The active soil layer depth (D) is required to calculate initial deficit and maximum deficit as explained in Figure 1.
 Usually the root zone depth can be used to approximate the active soil layer depth.
 Robert Pitt in the paper titled of “Evapotranspiration and Related Calculations for Bioretention Devices” shows root depth varies from 1.0 ft to 6.0 ft (Table 1).
 Ying Fan summarized 2200 observations of root depths and concluded that root depth varies from 0.01 meter to 70 meter with a distribution peak at 1.0 meter (Figure 2).
 Mean root depths of different soil textures and vegetations are also provided by Ying Fan in the same study (Figure 3 and Figure 4).